 In an ideal world, a change in length would be the only thing that caused the resistance of a gage to change.
 But resistors exist in the real world where many other influences come into play.

-Fluctuating temperatures are the largest cause of error, but microscopic abnormalities in the gage material and simple age can also introduce errors.
+Fluctuating temperatures are the largest cause of error, but microscopic abnormalities in the gauge material and simple age can also introduce errors.

 - Adhesives limit the spring characteristics of the load cell.